Rebuilding the ART-13 Transmitters

 knob positions as follows:

-A - Set shaft fully CCW and set knob to slightly before the triangle #1.
+A - Set shaft fully CCW and set knob to slightly before (to the right of) the triangle #1.
 Remember, all of the set screws require a Bristol wrench.

 B - Rotate shaft fully CCW.
 Be sure that the small turns counter is at zero and at the mechanical stop.
 Then set the large knob to zero.